 Chemotherapy-Related Mouth Mucositis in Children

-What is chemotherapy-related mouth mucositis?Chemotherapy is the use of medicines to treat cancer.
+What is chemotherapy-related mouth mucositis in children?Chemotherapy is the use of medicines to treat cancer.
 The medicines can cause an inflammation of the lining of the mouth.
 The mouth is lined with mucous membranes.
 When these are inflamed, it’s called mouth mucositis.
 The mucous membranes may be red, swollen, painful, irritated, and have sores.
 The mucositis can affect any part of the digestive system, from the mouth to the anus.
 Mouth mucositis can be very painful.
 It can cause problems with eating, talking, and swallowing.
 It can also lead to serious infections and other problems.

-Who is at risk for chemotherapy-related mouth mucositis?
+Which children are at risk for chemotherapy-related mouth mucositis?

 Children are more likely to get mouth mucositis than adults.
 Type, dose, and length of time of chemotherapy treatment are factors.
 A child may also be at higher risk of mouth mucositis due to:

 - Being underweight